 Smallah, meaning “hold the envy” and “save the evil eye” is generally to praise a baby or something that’s pretty darn cute.
 Where “mashallah” is to ward off the evil eye, “smallah” is a direct poke in the eye to chase it away altogether.

 This tradition of either Celtic or German origin to invoke the help and protection of the fairies living in trees, somehow also found its way into Arabic tradition as well.
 Find something of wood to knock on immediately upon uttering “smallah” above and you’ll be good to go.
 Don’t, however, try to fake it by pretending you’re a woodenhead and knocking on your noggin.
 It’s not the same thing and not funny to the believers of the tradition, either.

 This former (“yekhze el ein” ) is for when you’re really fed up with those envious eyes showing up all around your compliment and “Allah yemeek” meaning “May God protect you” keeps them coming back for good.

-Another piece of advice that the lecturers mentioned above say should never ever be talked about is weight – even if you’re trying to compliment somebody on their weight loss.
+Another piece of advice is that you should never talk about weight – even if you’re trying to compliment somebody on their weight loss.
 There are many other Arab traits and characteristics that you can compliment someone on, so pick one of those.
 Even if you say, “My goodness, Muna, you look beautiful now that you’ve lost all that weight,” Muna will take it to mean, “My goodness, Muna, you don’t look as big as a house anymore,” no matter your intentions.